linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 The  Redistrict Selected Meshblocks tool operates on the electorate type selected using the [Task Switcher](#task_switcher) control - e.g. if the current task is set to Maori electorates, then the redistricting tool will alter the meshblocks assigned Maori electorate.

 After clicking the action, the user is then given a selection of available electorate districts to reassign the selection to.
-The dialog lists all available electorates, and includes a search widget for filtering the list:
+The dialog lists all available electorates, and includes a search widget for filtering the list.
+Electorates with NO assigned meshblocks appear at the top of the list for quick access.
+A list of the most recently used electorates is shown at the top of the dialog for quick access, and the dialog defaults to selecting the **most recently** used electorate.

 ![Select electorate dialog](images/select_electorate.png)

+Additionally, the dialog includes an option to `Select from Map`.
+If this option is clicked, the dialog will close and the map mouse cursor will change to a "electorate picking" tool, allowing the user to click an electorate within the map.
+After a click is made in this mode, the user is presented with a confirmation dialog before the new district is locked in.

+Closing the electorate dialog without accepting a new electorate OR clicking `Select from Map` cancels the operation.

 After accepting a new electorate, the new electorate assignment will be pushed into the layer's edit buffer.
 The changes can be undone and redone until they are committed to the layer permanently.